flybywiresim/fbw-userguide/docs/pilots-corner/a380x/a380x-briefing/flight-deck/ovhd/ext-lt.md

 for the nose landing gear and the main landing gear.

 - ON:
-    - RWY TURN OFF lights or on.
+    - RWY TURN OFF lights are on.
-    - Camera lights or on, if ETACS is set to ON
+    - Camera lights are on, if ETACS is set to ON
 - OFF:
     - RWY TURN OFF lights are off.
     - Camera lights are off.

-These lights go off automatically when the landing gear is retracted.
+These lights turn off automatically when the landing gear is retracted.

 During takeoff, landing and approach, only the camera lights are on if: